 They are ugly, bad and worst of all different - so nothing good will wait for them, even if the script writers attempt to make those aliens threating for the younger audience to try some kind of suspense.
 Without one surprise, a lot of special effects (and not bad ones) Wing Commander was a videogame and still is on the big screen.
 What a shame that there is no "interactivity" to make it better.
 Or an escape to push and exit...

+LeHa sends the description of Wing Commander from the Video Movie Guide 2000.
 Wing Commander (Turkey) In the year 2564, two brash rookie pilots and their female militray girlfriends blast aliens into space debris.
 Based on the popular computer game.
 Dir: Chris Roberts.
 Cast: Freddie Prinze Jr, Matthew Lillard, Jurgen Prochnow, Saffron Burroghs, Ginny Holder, David Suchet, David Warner.
 1999

+Kris got word from SciPubTech on the status of the Tiger's Claw cut-away poster... very exciting.
 We are working on the Tiger Claw and are in the final stages of production right now.
 We have not determined the final run or whether we will have a limited version of the poster yet.

 When it is ready to ship we will add it to the web site.